pratikshah773/pratikshah773/README.md

-# Hi, I'm Manas Pant (💻💖☕)
+# Hi, I'm Pratik Shah (💻💖☕)

 ## <img src="https://raw.githubusercontent.com/nixin72/nixin72/master/wave.gif" width="50px"></img>&nbsp;About Me

 💡 &nbsp; I'm a software developer and researcher at Deloitte.
-🎓&nbsp;I graduated from GB Pant University of Agriculture and Technology, Pantnagar (B.Tech, Computer Science and Engineering, Batch of 2019).\
+🎓&nbsp;I graduated from Christian college of Engineering , (Batch of 2019).\
 🌱 &nbsp;I'm on track for learning more about Frontend Technologies.\
-✍️ &nbsp;In my free time, I play chess, badminton and LAN games.\
+✍️ &nbsp;In my free time, I watch movies,play badminton and LAN games.\
 💬 &nbsp;Feel free to reach out to me for general consulting, or discussions on the frontend related topics!
 💬 &nbsp;I am open to any recommendation and suggestions.